 It is anticipated that level D work clothing will be worn during the tank removal phase of the project.
 (Unless any liquids are encountered, then personnel will upgrade to level C, P.E.
 Tyvek or similar).
 In addition, however, the personnel working on the project will be required to wear surgical under gloves (latex), and chemical outer gloves.
-As the project involves the removal of underground storage tanks, and the taking of soil samples, the potential exposure anticipated is with the contact with potentially contaminated soils.
+As the project involves the removal of underground storage tanks, and the retrival of soil samples, the potential exposure anticipated is with the contact with potentialy contaminated soils.
 Historical information indicates the possibilities of encountering fuels from leaking lines or tanks.

-Should the readings with the LEL indicate the presence of contaminated materials near the TLVs of the materials analyzed, or if the colormetric tubes indicates the presence of Benzene, or if the LEL meter (set in ppm reading range) indicates vapor readings approaching the 75-100 ppm range of total organic compounds, the personnel assigned to the project will upgrade their personal protection with appropriate clothing and respiratory protective equipment.
-That equipment will include the selection of the proper cartridges for the anticipated exposure.
+Should the readings with the LEL indicate the presence of contaminated materials near the TLVs of the materials analyzed, or the colormetric tubes indicates the presence of Benzene, or the LEL meter (set in ppm reading range)indicates vapor readings approaching the 75-100 ppm range of total organic compounds, the personnel assigned to the project will upgrade their personal protection with appropriate clothing and respiratory protective equipment.
+That equipment will include the selection of the proper cartridges for anticipated exposure.

-Stokley Construction Services will provide its employees with appropriate personal protective equipment as required.
-If respirators are deemed necessary, only NIOSH/MSHA certified respiratory protective equipment will be utilized.
-Stokley Construction Services subcontractor(s) are responsible to supply the appropriate safety equipment for their own employees.
+AllPro Environmental Corporation will provide its employees with appropriate personal protective equipment as required.
+If respirators are deemed necessary, only NIOSH/NSHA certified respiratory protective equipment will be utilized.
+AllPro Environmental Corporation subcontractor(s) are responsible to supply the appropriate safety equipment for their own employees.